snabu/cybersecurity-base/readme.md

 # Introduction
 This is a simple application that allows registered user to send messages to to other users.
 User can see received and sent messages, search received messages and change account password.
-The project is available at
+The project is available at https://github.com/snabu/cybersecurity-base
 ## Running the program

-http://localhost:8080
+Clone the project and open in IDE (tested with Netbeans and IntelliJ) http://localhost:8080

 There are two predefined users available: